If you have been wondering how to write a mystery series, you have come to the right place.

 You do not want one character to mention their kids in the first book and then mention they are childness in the second, because it is no longer cohesive.

-#6 – An intriguing atmosphere
+#6 – Create an intriguing atmosphere

 Another huge selling point of most mysteries is the city or town they take place in.
 It is almost its own character in its own way.